AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 `component` is one of `name`, `phone`, `email`, `department`, or `address` corresponding to the values in add: name, phone, email and address respectively.

-This command is case insensitive: it treats uppercase and lowercase letters the same.
+This command is case-insensitive: it treats uppercase and lowercase letters the same.

 There can be duplicate components.
 If there are multiple components, the